faktor73/NESbag2/README.md

 # About

-This software version is based on Mesen2 by Sour.
+This software version is based on the amazing tool Mesen2 by Sour.

-This software version is based on Mesen2 from Sour.
 The main focus is on the emulation of a NES/Famicom game, which is why all setting options that are not directly related to the pure gaming experience have been removed.
 When the application is started, the pre-selected (supplied) NES/Famicom game is automatically started and executed.

 The main focus to run this application is Windows.
 It's possible to compile it also for Linux and macOS (with some limitations).